 Luckily, buttercups (in theory) taste quite terrible, so most horses will avoid the plant unless there is little else to munch on.
 Mowing is one way to control the plant, as this may encourage grass growth which will help choke out the buttercups; overgrazing an area may in turn encourage the buttercups.

-Burdock and Thistle
+Harmful Plant: Burdock and Thistle

-The biennial burdock is not technically toxic for horses to eat, but its presence can cause other health concerns.
+The biennial burdock is not technically a toxic plant for horses to eat, but its presence can cause other health concerns.
 Burdocks—which go by a host of other names—are those large-leafed bushes that look a bit like rhubarb, grow a few feet tall, and put out burrs with tiny hooks that stick to everything.

 In fact, the invention of Velcro was inspired by burdocks when Swiss engineer George de Mestral examined the burrs under a microscope after a walk in the woods.
 The burdock’s very effective method of seed dispersal ensures that the plant can spread quickly.
 For horses, the plant’s burrs can easily become entangled in their coats, manes, and tails, and can occasionally cause skin or eye irritation.
 Those large burr tangles are one of the toughest grooming jobs, so if you can, try to chop down, mow, or pull up burdock plants in the spring or early summer before they flower and grow their frustrating burrs.